10 Reasons Why Hens Stop Laying Eggs

 Indicators: sudden stop in laying sometimes accompanied by a mild molt, sometimes occurs naturally in the spring, possible if you are using supplemental light during the winter

 Chickens are very sensitive to light.
 In the wild, a chicken’s lifestyle was very closely related to the weather and the amount of light they received at each time of the year.
 Light triggers reproduction and molting.
 Longer exposure to light triggers the reproductive cycle.
-As the exposure to light decreases, it triggers molting and stop in laying.
+As the exposure to light decreases, it triggers molting and a stop in laying.
 This fits right in with high spring production and the fall molt.
+A change in light exposure is also the reason why hens stop laying during the winter.

 Light changes that cause a hen to stop laying at an abnormal time are usually related to using supplemental light sources.
-Northern chicken keepers often use supplemental light during the winter to keep production going.
+Northern chicken keepers often use supplemental light during the winter to keep egg production going.
 However, any sudden changes in that supplemental light can cause the hens to stop laying.
-It’s important to introduce supplemental light gradually, and the same goes for when you start decreasing the supplemental light come spring.
+It’s important to introduce supplemental light gradually, and to make sure the supplemental light will not suddenly stop in cases such as a power outage.

 Power outages, electricity problems, and careless monitoring can all cause the supplemental light to change suddenly.
 When using supplemental light, try to eliminate the chance of it turning on or off at un-expected times to help prevent this reason why hens stop laying.